discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Bootstrap Mode

-To make launching your new site easier, you are in bootstrap mode.
+Bootstrap mode makes launching your new site easier.
 All new users will be granted trust level 1 and have daily email summary emails enabled.
-This will be automatically turned off when more users have joined.
+This will be automatically turned off when more users have joined, configurable using [site settings](/admin/site_settings/category/all_results?filter=bootstrap+mode+min+users).
 To make the sign up process faster, consider [sending out invites](my/invited/pending).

 ### Admin Dashboard